Dwozy/R-Type/README.md

 ```
 You can also double clicking on the executable, however you'll only use the default parameters this way.

+# How to play

+[Click here](./docs/How%20to%20play.md) to see how to play R-Type or SCP adventure

 # Credits

 R-Type music by **Aldric Jourdain** and **Damien Pham** (SNO!).